 Just north of the Old Town, the Cultural Kilometre (Kultuurikilomeeter) is a footpath that runs through an intriguing stretch of post-Soviet, post-industrial Tallinn.
-It begins beside the Kultuurikattel (“The Culture Boiler”), a former power station now being converted into an arts venue.
-The power station’s iconic chimney is where Russian film director Andrei Tarkovsky shot key seasons of existential classic, Stalker.
-From here the path heads west past a small fishing harbour, and the Estonian Design House at Kalasadama 8, where young designers display and sell their wares.
-The path continues past the atmospheric old houses of the Kalamaja district before arriving at Patarei Prison Museum, a nineteenth-century fortress that was turned into a jail in 1920.
-Abandoned in 2004, it remains in pretty much the same state it was left in, providing an eerie, unsettling and unforgettable experience for visitors.
+It begins beside the Kultuurikattel (“The Culture Boiler”), a former power station now converted into a concert venue.
+The power station’s iconic chimney is where Russian film director Andrei Tarkovsky shot key scenes of his existential classic, Stalker.
+From here the path heads west past a small fishing harbour, and the Estonian Design House at Kalasadama 8 (westoniandesignhouse.ee), where young designers display and sell their wares.
+The path continues past the atmospheric old houses of the Kalamaja district before arriving at Patarei Prison Museum (May–Sept daily noon–7pm; €3), a nineteenth-century fortress that was turned into a jail in 1920.
+Abandoned in 2004, it remains in pretty much the same state it was left in, providing an eerie, unsettling experience for visitors.